tompoole/JustEatTechTest/Answers to technical questions.md

 - Add more unit tests to cover the additonal functionality.
 - Add more comprehensive integration tests, possibly testing the web project.
 - Add tests to the Angular application.
+- Load changeable details (such as the web service API key)  from configuration, rather than having it hard-coded

 ## What was the most useful feature that was added to the latest version of your chosen language?